TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 28/Numbers 28.15.md

 ---

-And one he-goat for a sin-offering unto Jehovah; it shall be offered besides the continual burnt-offering, and the drink-offering thereof.
+One male goat for a sin offering to Yahweh; it shall be offered besides the continual burnt offering, and the drink offering of it.